Build a form with Rewst's Form Builder

 Selecting the Microsoft Graph integration to list all users.

-If you want more flexibility around the output of the data your user is seeing, you may need to opt for a workflow generated option instead, which allows for data manipulation using Jinja.
+If you want more flexibility around the output of the data your user is seeing, you may need to opt for a workflow generated option instead, which allows for in-depth data manipulation using Jinja.
+We cover what these are and how to use them in Cluck U’s Rewst Foundations and micro course.
+If you’ve already taken our courses and want a refresher, see our documentation on option generators here and here.

-This setup requires the workflow to be an options generator.
-See the Workflow Generated Options page for more details on this functionality.
+This setup requires the workflow type be an option generator.
+See our option generator workflow page for more details on this functionality.
+The below documentation is high-level only.

 In this image, what is shown to the user is what is set as the label for the list contents.
 Ultimately, it can be whatever you want it to be, using Jinja to manipulate that output correctly.
 The ID is the value or unique ID of what the workflow is referencing for its future actions.